-I LOVE this DIY Before and After 2 Story Foyer Makeover.
-Here’s how I used Budget-Friendly molding to turn this stairway into a feature!
+I LOVE this Before and After 2 Story Foyer Remodel!
+Here’s how I used DIY trim molding to turn this boring foyer into a BEAUTIFUL entryway.

-2 Story Foyer Makeover with DIY Molding & Trim
+2 Story Foyer Remodel with DIY Trim Molding

 Our 2 story foyer had tons of potential when we moved in 9 years ago.
 Tons!
 But, it was definitely in need of some major work.

 Our foyer is actually huge, it’s probably 15′ wide x 12′ deep.
-That’s a lot of space for a foyer!
+That’s a lot of space for a foyer or entryway!

 But, it’s open concept meant that the space was almost completely empty because there just wasn’t any wall space for furniture or wall art.